Happymic/EEERover2024/doc/brief.md

 ### Age

-Aliens have a pulse that can be detected optically, just like humans.
+Lizards have a pulse that can be detected optically, just like humans.
 As with humans, the pulse tends to slow with age, though the correlation is much stronger — the period of the pulse increases at exactly 1ms per century of lifetime.
-Unlike humans, aliens emit infrared radiation at a wavelength of 950nm, allowing the pulse to be detected by passive observation with a suitable sensor.
+Unlike humans, lizards emit infrared radiation at a wavelength of 950nm, allowing the pulse to be detected by passive observation with a suitable sensor.

-Aliens spend the first century of their lives underground, so you won't encounter any aliens younger than that.
+Lizards spend the first century of their lives underground, so you won't encounter any aliens younger than that.

 ### Magnetic field

-Most aliens have a static magnetic field orientated with their body.
+Most lizards have a static magnetic field orientated with their body.
-In some aliens the field points away from the top of their head, in others it points towards.
+In some lizards the field points away from the top of their head, in others it points towards.
-Some aliens have no magnetic field at all.
+Some lizards have no magnetic field at all.

 ## Deliverables and assessments